StartupsPoleEmploi/estime-frontend/README-EN.md

 Install NodeJS with ** minimal version 12.11.x**.

-:thumbsup: Install [NodeJS](https://nodejs.org/en/) with a tool like nvm to manage easily several versions.
+:thumbsup: Install [NodeJS](https://nodejs.org/en/) with a tool like nvm to manage several versions easily.
 More informations by [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm).

 Check your installation :